Identity & Intergroup Relations Lab

 In Preparation

-Le Forestier, J. M. & Page-Gould, E. (In prep).
+Le Forestier, J. M., Page-Gould, E., You, Z, & Thai, S. (In prep).
 Multiple-group contact: Implications for prejudice reduction.

 SCORE Collaboration (In prep).
 Investigating the replicability of the social and behavioral sciences.